by Peggy Sweeney

 When attending mortuary school in Nashville (1988-1989), it was the height of the AIDS epidemic.
 At that time, most hospitals in the Nashville area did not allow their nurses to inform funeral home staff who made the removals (yes, making removals of the deceased was part of our daily routine) that the deceased patient had AIDS.
 It was a scary time, but we performed our work with care and respect because it was our duty, but more importantly, it was for the families who were grieving

 Firefighters no longer just fight fires.
-Many of them are required to be paramedics and EMTs.
+Many of them are required to be paramedics or EMTs.
 For most departments across our country, firefighters respond to emergency medical calls at a much higher rate than they do fire calls.
 Statistically, firefighters, emergency medical service personnel (EMS) as well as police and correctional officers have a high rate of suicides nationwide due to the recurring traumatic incidents they witness (the death of a child, a mass fatality, or the death of a fellow colleague to name a few).
 These are the images their mind cannot forget.

 Over the years, I have had the opportunity to ride along with police officers in big cities and small communities.
-After signing a department waiver, there were calls where I could accompany an officer when he or she served a warrant, did drug and alcohol testing, or responded to domestic violence calls.
+After signing a department waiver, there were calls where I could choose to accompany an officer when he or she served a warrant, did drug and alcohol testing or responded to domestic violence calls.
 I have a very dear friend who is a retired detective from Michigan.
 Ride alongs with him took us into the seedier parts of town.
 On one occasion, he encouraged me to ask questions of the mother of a suspect.
-He felt being a woman, she would be more receptive to talking to me.
+He felt that my being a woman, she would be more receptive to talking to me.

 Also, I have been allowed to enter medium and maximum security prisons to understand somewhat what these officers face daily.
 Once or twice, I talked with the prisoners and, one time was allowed to stand outside the door leading into solitary confinement.
 The twenty-four continuous bantering, name-calling, screaming of the inmates these officers cope with daily is still etched in my memory.